PROJECT UPDATE: March, 2019

-An Alternative Approval Process (AAP) was completed to obtain electoral approval to borrow the funds needed to undertake the renovation over a 15 year term.
+An Alternative Approval Process (AAP) was completed to obtain electoral approval to borrow up to $1,000,000 needed to undertake the renovation over a 15-year term.
 The SLRD received the Certificate of Approval (to proceed) from the Ministry of Municipal Affairs and Housing on September 28, 2017.

 History of the SLRD administrative building